-Whitney Houston in just five years has become a singing star of major international stature.
-Since the release of her debut Arista album, “Whitney Houston,” she has won two Grammys, 11 American Music Awards and two Emmy Awards.
+Whitney Houston in just five years became a singing star of major international stature.
+Since the release of her debut Arista album, “Whitney Houston,” she won two Grammys, 11 American Music Awards and two Emmy Awards.

 With her single, “Where Do Broken Hearts Go,” she established an all-time record as the only artist ever to achieve a run of seven consecutive number one hits.
 Her two albums, “Whitney Houston” and “Whitney,“with global sales of well over 30 million, are also record breakers.
 The first continues unchallenged as the best-selling debut album ever by a solo performer.
 And on July 18, 1987, the second LP became the first by a female artist to debut on the album charts at number one.
 The only others with albums to debut in the top spot were Elton John, Bruce Springsteen and Stevie Wonder.